-Ken is a product partner at GV where he provides product and engineering support to startups.
+Ken is a partner at GV where he leads investing operations and provides product and engineering support to startups.
 Prior to joining GV, Ken was a group product manager at Google.
 In his years as a PM at Google, Ken led product initiatives for Docs, Calendar, and Google Mobile Maps.

 Ken joined Google in 2006 with the acquisition of JotSpot, where he was vice president of products.
 Before JotSpot, Ken led product management at Yahoo Search.
 Back in the day when he was a software engineer, he was one of the first 50 employees of CNET and the founding CTO of Snap (which became NBC Internet).